damienbod/aspnetcore-standup-authn-authz/README.md

 # Links:

-Different links for security which can be using with ASP.NET Core.
+Different links for security which can be used with ASP.NET Core.

 ## Docs